opsmill/infrahub/docs/tutorials/getting-started/git-integration.md

   ![Fine-Grained Token](../../media/github_fined_grain_access_token_setup.png)
 ==-

 !!!
-If you already cloned the repo in the past, ensure that only the main branch is present in Github.
+If you already cloned the repo in the past, ensure only the main branch is present in GitHub.
-If other branches are present, we recommend deleting them for now.
+If other branches are present, it's recommended that you delete them for now.
 !!!

-==- How to Delete a branch in Github
+==- How to Delete a branch in GitHub

   1. Select the name of the active branch in the top left corner (usually main)
   2. Select `View All Branches` at the bottom of the popup